 As amazing as the marine world is to the naked eye, there are incredible plants and animals that can only be seen with special tools.
 Students use microscopes and hand lenses to observe different kinds of plankton and invertebrates, which may include barnacles, sea squirts, jellyfish larva, tunicates, brine shrimp and more.
 Then, they use math and language strategies to describe the scale of what they’ve seen.

 Cost: $8 per person

 Understanding ocean conservation issues is important in developing the next generation of leadership.
-Through reading and discussion of scientific literature and videos, participants will gain an understanding of how microplastics are impacting ocean ecosystems and causing large problems.
-They’ll meet some animal ambassadors directly impacted by microplastics and write love letters to the sea, asking leaders to make a change to policies relating to plastics and the environment.
+Through reading of scientific literature and discussion of videos participants will gain an understanding of how microplastics are impacting ocean ecosystems and causing large problems.
+They’ll meet some animal ambassadors directly impacted by microplastics and write love letters to the sea, asking leaders to make change to policies relating to plastics and the environment.